Please sign up for our NCAPA Weekly Roundup newsletter to receive more updated job postings.

 - Marita Etcubañez, Director of Strategic Initiatives, Asian Americans Advancing Justice | AAJC

-- Lakshmi Sridaran, Director of National Policy and Advocacy, South Asian Americans Leading Together
+- Lakshmi Sridaran, Interim Co-Executive Director, South Asian Americans Leading Together (SAALT)

-- Amina Ferati, Senior Director of Government Relations & Policy, Asian & Pacific Islander American Health Forum
+- Iyanrick John, Senior Policy Strategist, Asian & Pacific Islander American Health Forum (APIAHF)

 Housing & Economic Justice